 I have laid this argument down in many other blogs, but I will again: The Roman Catholic’s means of determining Rome’s authority is a self-contradictory pursuit.

 They constantly appeal to this alleged authority to settle debates they are not winning.
 Sungenis did this many times.
-However, the Roman Catholic cannot possibly know Rome is authoritative infallibly, which means he does not have any more infallible certainty about anything than the Protestant.
+However, the Roman Catholic cannot infallibly know Rome is authoritative, which means he does not have any more infallible certainty about anything than the Protestant.

 Can the Bible Validate Rome’s Claim?